February 25. Kazinform's timeline of major events

 1994 – The Republic of Kazakhstan and the Kingdom of Cambodia establish diplomatic relations.

-1999 - Kazakhstan carries out the first population census after gaining its independence.
-The results of the nationwide census show that Kazakhstan’s population totals 15,673,400.
+1999 - Kazakhstan carries out the first population census since gaining its independence.
+The results of the nationwide census show that Kazakhstan’s population stands at 15,673,400.

-2010 - An exhibition of private and business letters written in the Arabic, Roman and Cyrillic scripts of such prominent Kazakh writers and enlighteners as Shoqan Ualikhanov, Abai, Mukhtar Auezov, Akhmet Zhubanov, etc is unveiled at the Central State Museum of the Republic of Kazakhstan in Almaty city.
+2010 - The Central State Museum of the Republic of Kazakhstan in Almaty city hosts an exhibition featuring private and business letters written in Arabic script, Roman and Cyrillic scripts of such prominent Kazakh writers and enlighteners as Shoqan Ualikhanov, Abai, Mukhtar Auezov, Akhmet Zhubanov, etc.

-2010 - The first Oil and Gas Museum is opened at the Kazakh-British Technical University in Almaty city.
+2010 - The first Oil and Gas Museum opens doors at the Kazakh-British Technical University in Almaty city.

-2012 – The inauguration ceremony of the Year of «Astana is the cultural capital of the Turkic world» takes place at the Palace of Peace and Reconciliation.
+2012 – The Palace of Peace and Reconciliation holds the inauguration ceremony of the Year of «Astana is the cultural capital of the Turkic world».

-2015 – ‘The Kazakh khanate: great people of the great steppe’ exhibition is held at the Museum of the First President of the Republic of Kazakhstan.
+2015 – ‘The Kazakh khanate: great people of the great steppe’ exhibition is unveiled at the Museum of the First President of the Republic of Kazakhstan.

-2019 – Poland hosts the First Youth Polonia Winter Championships.
-Kazakhstan’s team consisting of representatives of the cities of Almaty, Astana (now Nur-Sultan), Kokshetau, as well as North Kazakhstan region take part in the event.
-It also brings together athletes from Austria, Belarus, Great Britain, Hungary, Spain, Italy, Lithuania, Russia, Ukraine, and more.
+2019 – The First Youth Polonia Winter Championships takes place in Poland.
+Team Kazakhstan consisting of representatives of Almaty, Astana (now Nur-Sultan), Kokshetau, and North Kazakhstan regions participates in the event.

-2021 – Honorary Consulate of the Republic of Kazakhstan is unveiled in the largest city of New Zealand, Auckland.